Are you ready to start crafting for Christmas?

 For this project, I bought these small jars on Amazon and filled them with hard caramel candy.
 What makes this craft different are the gift tags around the jars.

 You can also use these gift tags for your presents!

-These particular gift tags have very intricate cuts; make sure you use a very sticky mat and avoid thick and textured papers.
+These particular gift tags have intricate cuts; make sure you use a very sticky mat and avoid thick and textured papers.

 Haven’t you made gift tags with your Cricut yet?
-Check out my step by step tutorial!
+Check out my step-by-step tutorial!